FINTLabs/fintlabs.github.io/content/api/updating.md

 ## Deleting objects

-`DELETE /domain/package/class/field/value`, i.e. `PUT /administrasjon/personal/fravar/systemid/abcdef1234`
+`DELETE /domain/package/class/field/value`, i.e. `DELETE /administrasjon/personal/fravar/systemid/abcdef1234`

 Not all information classes support deletion.
 If deletion is not supported, the operation is rejected with status `400`.